Best Android Tablet Under $100 Android Central 2021

 The MatrixPad Z2 gives you access to a near-stock Android experience with excellent viewing angles and more.

-If you are looking for the best sub-$100 tablet, you can get any better than the Amazon Fire HD 8.
+If you are looking for the best Android tablet under $100, you can't get any better than the Amazon Fire HD 8.
 The 8-inch HD display will show off all of your favorite content beautifully while transforming into a super-powered e-reader if the opportunity arises.

 You get access to all of Amazon's content in a lightweight and portable package that will continue to be a joy to use.
 This, combined with the 10 hours of battery life and you are sure to use this tablet throughout the day, and then some.